How Much Does a Black Chain-Link Fence Cost to Install in 2025?

 Maintenance and Upkeep

-• Inspect, repair, or replace worn out connections as needed.
+• Inspect, repair, or replace worn-out connections as needed.

 DIY vs. Hiring a Fencing Contractor

-Chain-link fences can be great DIY projects for the handy homeowner.
-Doing it yourself saves you half of the project costs or about $8 to $20 per linear foot.
-However, it will take an experienced DIYer at least 20 hours, almost three full work days, to install 150 feet.
+Chain-link fences can be great DIY projects if you're a handy homeowner.
+Doing it yourself can save you about $10 to $20 per linear foot in labor fees.
+However, it will take an experienced DIYer at least 20 hours—almost three full workdays—to install 150 feet.
+Plus, it can end up costing you more if a professional needs to fix any mistakes.
+Consider finding a local chain-link fence installer to compare costs before starting your DIY project.

 Need professional help with your project?